NStrijbosch/hub-module-notes/docs/motors.md

-The motor class is a sub class of the [port](port.md) class if and only if a PU motor is attached.

-If a motor is connected to port A it can be used via
+The motor class is a sub class of the [port](port.md) class to control PU motors.
+It can be used via `motor = hub.port.A.motor`, see the examples below for more details.

-`motor = hub.port.A.motor`

-see the examples below for mor details

 # Measurements